bcgov/public-cloud-techdocs/docs/networking.md

     - Tools VPC: /16

   - **Purpose of CIDR Blocks**
-    - CIDR blocks define the IP address range for each VPC, ensuring unique and non-overlapping address spaces.
+    - CIDR blocks define the IP address range for each VPC, ensuring unique and non-overlapping address spaces
     - Enables proper addressing and routing.